tarantool/doc/doc/reference/configuration/cfg_basic.rst

 .. confval:: work_dir

     | A directory where database working files will be stored.
-The server
+The server instance
       switches to work_dir with :manpage:`chdir(2)` after start.
 Can be relative to the current directory.
 If not specified, defaults to the current directory.
 Other directory parameters may be relative to